balena-io/docs/shared/general/container-ssh.md

 You may either import an existing SSH key from GitHub or manually enter the public SSH key of an existing SSH key on your development machine.

-If you do not have an existing key, you can follow [GitHub's documentation][github-ssh], skipping the step about adding the key to your GitHub account, and instead adding the key to your balenaCloud account.
+If you do not have an existing key, you can follow [GitHub's documentation](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), skipping the step about adding the key to your GitHub account, and instead adding the key to your balenaCloud account.